-A paper wallet is a type of bitcoin wallet that has been used extensively by those who are afraid of having their online accounts hacked.
+A paper wallet is a type of multi-crypto wallet that has been used extensively by those who are afraid of having their online accounts hacked.
 The private key is printed out on a piece of paper and kept in safe storage offline, far from the prying keystrokes of any adept hacker.

 Pros And Cons Of Using A Bitcoin Paper Wallet

 While paper wallets are impossible to hack from an online perspective, they are printed on a piece of paper, which can be copied by hand, photographed and even lost.
-Paper can burn or be destroyed by water, so there are some very basic cons to using a paper bitcoin wallet.
+Paper can burn or be destroyed by water, so there are some very basic cons to using a paper multi-crypto wallet.
 Needless to say, if you are very careful with your belongings and keep them in a safe place, away from prying eyes, water, and potential fire hazards, then you’re safe.

 Paper wallets make a good back-up to other wallets and they’re also a great way to prevent your account details falling into the wrong hands or from being hacked in an online environment.